MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ## Update an extension instance

 > [!NOTE]
 >To understand the specific settings in `--configuration-settings` and `--configuration-protected-settings` that can be updated, see the documentation for the specific extension type.
-For `--configuration-protected-settings`, provide all settings, even if only one setting is updated updated.
-If any of these settings are omitted, the settings will be considered obsolete, and they are deleted.
+For `--configuration-protected-settings`, provide all settings, even if only one setting is updated.
+If any of these settings are omitted, the omitted settings will be considered obsolete, and they are deleted.

 To update an existing extension instance, use `k8s-extension update`.
 Pass in values for the mandatory and optional parameters.
 The mandatory and optional parameters are slightly different from the parameters that you use to create an extension instance.